Status

 tbsense2

-Table 1: Wirepas Massive nodes’ role allowed depending on the target device
+Table 1: Wirepas Mesh nodes’ role allowed depending on the target device

 Software & System: